ANALYSIS-U.S. efforts on Huawei executive case may save Canada's stalled China policy

 Sources say Canada has effectively blocked Huawei but does not want to say so publicly for fear of harming the fortunes of the two detainees.

-Trudeau's minority Liberal government, which relies on other parties to govern, is under pressure from the official opposition Conservatives to take a much tougher line with China.
+Trudeau's minority Liberal government, which relies on other parties to govern, is under pressure from the official opposition Conservatives to take a much firmer line with China.

 "There has been no reset.
 I can't point to one thing that has changed with respect to China," Conservative leader Erin O'Toole said in an interview on Nov.
 19.

-Like-minded democracies in the region such as Japan or South Korea, are important allies for any coordinated China policy, said a person familiar with the matter, who added, however: "Without the United States, Canada doesn't have a China policy."
+Like-minded democracies in the region such as Japan or South Korea, are important allies for any coordinated China policy, said a person familiar with the matter, adding: "Without the United States, Canada doesn't have a China policy."

 (Reporting by David Ljunggren and Steve Scherer; editing by Grant McCool)